ARJUNRAGHUNANDANAN/Sentiment-Classification-NLP-challenge/README.md

 ## Future Improvements

+*   The high loss value indicates overfitting, so I need to use some adding more regularization, drop out layers or early stopping methods or try something else entirely.
-*   My project included training the model, developing a client UI, hosting, and serving it.
+*   Since my project plan included training the model, developing a client UI, hosting, and serving demo.
 So, some fine-tuning was compromised.
 *   This was a simple experimentation.
 More fine-tuning should be experimented with to increase accuracy.
 *   Should consider testing further methods like Naive Bayes and SVM.
 *   I also found it difficult to easily adjust code / libraries / training method to utilize CPU/GPU/TPU offerings of colab and kaggle correctly.
 So, i need to work on understanding the methods more.